mrworf/plexupdate/README.md

   Normally plexupdate.sh will avoid downloading a file it already has or if it's the same as the installed version, but this allows you to override.
 - PRINT_URL
   Authenticate, fetch the download URL, print it, and then exit.
-- REDHAT_INSTALL
+- DISTRO_INSTALL
-  The commandline used to install .rpm packages, only change if you need special options
+  The commandline used to install packages, only change if you need special options.
+Natively supports Debian and Redhat, so need to set this for these systems.
+  NOTE!
+If you define this, you MUST define DISTRO and BUILD
-- DEBIAN_INSTALL
+- DISTRO and BUILD
-  The commandline used to install .deb packages, only change if you need special options
+  Override which version to download

 Most of these options can be specified on the command-line as well, this is just a more convenient way of doing it if you're scripting it.
 Which brings us to...